Knee Osteoarthritis (Gonarthrosis) - everything you need to know

 Types of knee prostheses:

-• Total knee replacement: Replaces the entire knee joint, the most common form.
+- Total prosthesis: Replaces the entire knee joint, the most common type.

-Success prospects: Modern knee arthroplasty offers high satisfaction rates with proper indication.
-The durability of a prosthesis today is expected to be 20-30 years, depending on the load.
+Success prospects: Modern knee endoprosthetics offers high satisfaction rates when correctly indicated.
+The durability of a prosthesis is currently estimated at 20–30 years, depending on load.

-Modern developments: Minimally invasive surgical techniques and individual prosthetics, perfectly adapted to the patient's anatomy using 3D printing.
+Modern developments: Minimally invasive surgical techniques and custom prostheses, which are perfectly adapted to the patient’s anatomy using 3D printing.

 Living with Osteoarthritis in the Knee Joint